 - Duration: 4 theory sessions 1 homework session.

-- Description: We will start by setting up a simple heterogneous firms model that aggregates to the standard neo-classical growth model.
-Next, we will introduce convex adjustment cost of capital to the neoclassical growth model to better capture investment behavior.
-We will also use this setup to think about the basic neoclassical model of the open economy.
+- Description: We will zoom into the firm side of the neo-classical growth model by allowing for several extensions: heterogeneous firms, convex adjustment cost of capital, and the open economy.

 - Program

 - Firm Heterogeneity

 - The q Theory of Investment

 - An Equilibrium Open Economy

 - References The Firm Heterogeneity part is based on Lucas (1978) and follows the set up by Guner, Ventura, and Yi (2008).
 The basic model of the q Theory can be easily followed in Romer (1996, chapter 8), Acemoglu (2009, chapter 7) or in Adda and Cooper (2003, chapter 8).
 The Open Economy case follows Blanchard and Fischer (1991, chapter 2), although in the book they solve for the social planner problem.
 You can also look at Barro and Sala-i-Martin (1999, chapter 3).